 \subsection{Shape of Disk Surface}

-The height of the disk surface from the midplane can be geometrically inferred from the scattered light morphology under the assumption that the disk is circular and azimuthally symmetric.
+The height of the disk surface from the midplane can be geometrically inferred from the scattered-light morphology under the assumption that the disk is circular and azimuthally symmetric.
 This assumption is commonly adopted in surface geometry reconstructions, particularly when the scattered-light features do not exhibit clear signs of eccentricity \citep{de_boer_multiple_2016, ginski_direct_2016, avenhaus_disks_2018}.
-When viewed at a moderate inclination, a center of the ellipse tracing the edge of the disk surface can appear to be offset along its minor axis from the center position of the system \citep{ginski_sphere_2024}.
+When viewed at the moderate inclination, a center of the ellipse tracing the edge of the disk surface can appear to be offset along its minor axis from the center position of the system \citep{ginski_sphere_2024}.
 Therefore, the offset of the ellipse can be used to calculate the height of the scattering surface of the disk.

-We here use the north-west side of the observed near-infrared emission to extracting the edge of the disk surface in the scattered light.
+We here use the northwest side of the observed near-infrared emission to extract the edge of the disk surface in the scattered light.
 Appendix \ref{appendix:ellipse_fit} details how the ellipse fits the edge of the disk surface.
-The coordinate center for this fitting is set to the center of the elliptical model, defined by fitting the outer ring in the ALMA Band 4 continuum image, rather than the stellar position which is offset from the ellipse center.
+The coordinate center for this fitting is set to the center of the elliptical model, defined by fitting the outer ring in the ALMA Band 4 continuum image rather than the stellar position, which is offset from the ellipse center.

-The right of Figure~\ref{fig:ellipse_fit} shows the best-fit result of the ellipse model tracing the edge of the scattered light disk surface.
+The right of Figure~\ref{fig:ellipse_fit} shows the best-fit result of the ellipse model tracing the edge of the scattered-light disk surface.
 The ellipse center is offset from the coordinate center by $5.6 \pm 1.6$~au, with the offset being along the minor axis of the elliptical model.
-This offset $o_{\mathrm{c}}$ provides the disk surface height $H_{s}(r)$ using a simple trigonometric relation:
+This offset $O_{\mathrm{c}}$ provides the disk-surface height $H_{s}(r)$ using a simple trigonometric relation:

-where $i~(= 42^{\circ}.6 \pm 2^{\circ}.3)$ represents the disk inclination from disk midplane as determined from the elliptical fit to the ALMA dust continuum image (see Section \ref{sec:outer_ring}), and $r_{\rm ridge}$ indicates the ridge radius of the disk surface derived from a semi-major axis of the elliptical model.
-As a reference, Figure \ref{fig:shematicview} presents the geometrical schematic view of the EX Lupi disk to account for the trigonometric relation in Equation \ref{eq:trigonometric_relation}.
+where $i~(= 42^{\circ}.6 \pm 2^{\circ}.3)$ represents the disk inclination from the disk midplane as determined from the elliptical fit to the ALMA dust continuum image (see Section \ref{sec:outer_ring}), and $r_{\rm ridge}$ indicates the ridge radius of the disk surface derived from the semi-major axis of the elliptical model.
+As a reference, Figure \ref{fig:shematicview} presents a geometrical schematic view of the EX Lupi disk to account for the trigonometric relation in Equation \ref{eq:trigonometric_relation}.